jig1314/Tracr/README.md

 ## Sprint 1
 All documentation about Sprint 1 can be found in the Sprint 1 folder in this repo.
 The Documentation.md will provide additional information.

+## Sprint 2
+All documentation about Sprint 2 can be found in the Sprint 2 folder in this repo.
+The Documentation.md will provide additional information.